Mustapha Swinga

-Mustapha El Fekkak (born 1986), also known as Mustapha Swinga, is a Moroccan YouTuber and businessman, mostly known for his program "Aji Tfham" which means "come to understand" or "let's figure this out".
+Mustapha El Fekkak (مصطفى الفكاك; born 1986), better known as Mustapha Swinga (مصطفى سوينكا), is a Moroccan YouTuber and businessman, mostly known for his program "Aji Tfham" which means "come to understand" or "let's figure this out".
 The show is in Moroccan Darija.
 In 2014, he won the prize of "Person of the Year" in the 7th edition of Maroc Web Awards, Creativity category.

-Life
+His distinctive style which was described as "humorous" and "authentic", has led to his emergence as one of the most important figures in the Moroccan digital space, and one of its most trusted voices.

+Early life

 Mustapha Swinga was born in Imintanoute, Morocco, in 1986.
 When he was young, his family moved to Casablanca.
+His mother, Malika, passed away when he was 11 years old, and he was raised by his sisters, with community support, as his father was absent.
+This early experience shaped him and his approach to creativity.

-He received a degree as an IT technician and worked in the field for a year and a half with a measly monthly salary (around 2000 MAD, equivalent to about 200 Euro), then quit his job to study at the Moroccan National Circus Institute Shemsy in Salé, and graduated after three years as a circus performer and stage director.
+He received a degree as an IT technician in 2008, and worked in the field for a year and a half with a measly monthly salary (around 2000 MAD, equivalent to about 200 Euro).
+In 2011, he quit his job to study at the Moroccan National Circus Institute Shemsy in Salé, and graduated after three years as a circus performer and stage director.

+Work

+YouTube and social media

+Swinga did video montage and assistance for another Moroccan YouTuber in 2011.
+In 2012, he worked on a series about the story of a magician called Rabie Ben Hormoz.
+In 2014, he collaborated with the YouTuber Abdellah Abou Jad on "Fine Naqra?" (فين نقرا؟, meaning "where do I study?"), which led to him winning "Creative Personality of the Year" at the Maroc Web Awards.
+In the same year, he created the YouTube channel "Stoonet" where he published short videos.

-He did video montage and assistance for another Moroccan YouTuber in 2011, before he decided to start his own channel Aji-Tfham in 2015, which quickly grew into fame and success within Morocco, reaching more than 31 million views and 974,000 subscribers to-date.
+In 2015, he started the channel "Aji-Tfham Achno Fhemt" (أجي تفهم - أشنو فهمت, meaning "Come to understand what I understood"), which quickly grew into fame and success within Morocco.
+His first video about ISIS was a great success, reaching hundreds of thousands of views.
+The content of the channel is entirely in Moroccan Darija with high quality animation, and it reached more than 31 million views and 974,000 subscribers to-date.
 His personal channel @Mustaphaswingaofficiel reached 728,000 subscribers, and 27.8 million views to-date.

-He then co-founded the company ArtCoustic which provides animations for customers, such as banks and companies, as well as consultation in matters of communication.

-Work

 On Aji-Tfham, Mustapha Swinga tackled many important topics, from different areas such as politics, law, economics, and science, simplifying them for the Moroccan public in the commonly spoken Moroccan Darija, with professional animation.
-Some of these topics include the history of ISIS, Bitcoin and Cryptocurrencies, VAT, oil prices and COVID-19, as well as some topics of national concern such as the Moroccan elections, institutions and new legislations.
+Some of these topics include the history of ISIS, Bitcoin and Cryptocurrencies, VAT, COP 22, oil prices, COVID-19, and artificial intelligence, as well as some topics of national concern such as the Moroccan elections, institutions and new legislations.
+It has been said that public authorities have relied on him to deliver important information to the general public, especially during the Covid-19 pandemic.